Clio Logo

 Headstone of Harriet Tubman

-Slavery has played a big role throughout Arameita’s life.
-She was born into slavery and was a slave throughout her childhood.
-Slavery left Araminta live a life filled with trauma and heartaches.
-According to Debra Michaels “Early signs of her resistance to slavery and its abuses came at age twelve when she intervened to keep her master from beating an enslaved man who tried to escape.
+According to Debra Michaels, “Early signs of (Harriet Tubman's) resistance to slavery and its abuses came at age twelve when she intervened to keep her master from beating an enslaved man who tried to escape.
 She was hit in the head with a two-pound weight, leaving her with a lifetime of severe headaches and narcolepsy.”
 After suffering from this traumatic experience, Araminta knew that she never wanted to be a slave ever again.

 Araminta married John Tubman in 1844 and changed her name to Harriet.
-It is not known if the couple had any children together, due to the fact that their child would have been enslaved with no record of the birth.
-Her husband was a free slave and when Harriet decided to help others escape on the Underground Railroad, he chose to stay behind.
-Years later when Harriet returned home to her husband, he had already found a new wife.
-Harriet first encountered the Underground Railroad in 1849 when she used it to escape slavery herself.
-The Underground Railroad is a network of secrete roads and safe houses used by enslaved African Americans hoping to gain their freedom in the North.
-Harriet was going to Philadelphia with the help of her two brothers Ben and Harry.
-When Harriet successfully crossed the state line into Pennsylvania she looked down and stated "When I found out that I had crossed the line, I looked down at my hands to see if I was the same person.
-There was such glory over everything; the sun came like gold through the trees, and over the fields, and I felt like I was in heaven."
-However, instead of remaining a free slave in the North, instead she decided to continue her efforts and free as many slaves as possible.
+Her husband was able to purchase his freedom but not that of his wife, When Harriet successfully crossed the state line into Pennsylvania, she looked down and stated, "When I found out that I had crossed the line, I looked down at my hands to see if I was the same person.
+There was such glory over everything; the sun came like gold through the trees and over the fields, and I felt like I was in heaven."
+Harriet.
+However, after Tubman freed herself and returned home to her husband, she discovered he had remarried.
+Without a family, Tubman decided to free as many enslaved people as possible.

-Between the years of 1850 to 1860, Harriet made 19 trips from the South to the North following the Underground Railroad.
-She guided more than 300 people, including her parents, several siblings and relatives from slavery to freedom.
-Thus, earning her the nickname "Moses of her People" for her leadership and ability to help people.
-She did not wait for a leader to rise up, instead she dedicated herself and her whole life to become that leader.
-Harriet was never caught in her efforts and did not lose a passenger along her trips.
-It is incredible that Harriet was never caught, she had bounties placed on her head, and if she was captured she would have been taken to the South and never would of had the change to escape ever again.
-Harriet contributed in other antislavery efforts, including John Brown in Virginia, and working as a spy for the Union during the Civil War.
-She also spent her later years of her life teaming up with Susan B. Anthony in their fight for womens suffrage.
+Between the years of 1850 and 1860, Harriet Tubman made 19 trips from the South to the North following the Underground Railroad.
+It has been estimated that she guided more than 300 people, including her parents, several siblings, and relatives, from slavery to freedom.
+Tubman supported a variety of antislavery efforts, including providing advice to John Brown and working as a spy for the Union during the Civil War.
+She also spent the later years of her life teaming up with Susan B. Anthony in their fight for women's suffrage.

 "Harriet Tubman."
 Africans in America.
 Accessed February 12, 2020.